jzonthemtn/berlin-buzzwords-2021/README.md

 **Important**: We are treating the table of documents as the only relevant documents.
 Any search result not included in the table will be assigned a relevance score of 0.
 This uses the assumption that a "Christmas" movie will have "christmas" somewhere in the description.

-To test a model by evaluating the search scores, deploy the model, update the indexed documents using the model, and then run:
+To automate the scoring process described above just run:

 ```
 docker-compose run score-calculator
 ```

 This command executes a search with a term (currently set in the Java project) and calculates the N/DCG score using the search results and the judgments in the database.
 You can use this score to compare the performance of your model iterations over time.
+(Train model, deploy it, update indexed documents, run the score-calculator to evaluate the model's performance by comparing it to the baseline score.)

 ## License